NC1107/check-in/README.md

 </p>

 My solution for a way to check in with friends without selling my soul to monopolies or getting stuck doomscrolling.
-A simple feed with filters to see friends' updates when *you* want — no reels, no ads, no algorithm.

 As the admin you whitelist your people by giving the app access to selected contacts.
 It stores their numbers on **your** server, and those people can sign up once you've given them the server address.
-The phone number *is* the invite — no SMS codes, no accounts to approve.

 ## How it works